glebiller/dns-lookup-server/README.md

 As I time-boxed myself, I did not have the time to lunch & verify that the manifests are working.
 It's also missing a readiness probe (currently I use liveness with the health endpoint), but for that app I cannot find any use case where the application would be unavailable temporarily.
+One last piece that is missing are the manifests for deploying InfluxDB on Kubernetes.